Self

 Later we'll explore in depth the relationship between energy, work, and aims.
 For now, we'll make this distinction: Energy is the potential to do work.
 Work occurs when things interact that happen aimlessly in the realm of nonselves, for example, molecules interacting and doing work on one another.

 Aimed work is energetic interaction that serve a self.
-Of all the work that could occur, in selves the range of work is constrained, limited, or restricted such that it is of value or significance for the self with respect to or about it circumstances.
+Of all the work that could occur, in selves the range of work is constrained, limited, or restricted such that it is of value or significance for the self with respect to or about its circumstances.

 ...